Close

 If you make a lot of changes to your site, you might lose work restoring to a backup.
 Losing work is always painful, but the fix is much less painful than getting breached again.

 Don’t have a backup?
-Most web hosting companies offer automated backups of websites, at least once a week.
+Most web hosts offer automated backups of websites, at least once a week.
 If you don’t have a backup, you can still recover.
-But you must be more careful in scanning and cleaning your website files.
+But you must be very careful in scanning and cleaning your website files.

 Change all passwords

-Once you restore your backup, immediately change your site passwords.
+Once you restore the backup, immediately change your site passwords.
 Force password changes for all accounts on your site, especially users with administrator or editor access.

 Also change your hosting account passwords.